IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 Once installed and configured, an app store can be accessed via the App Launcher frontend, which is opened by tapping the `Apps` main menu item when using the example application.
-As there is no app store included with IndiGO, selecting the `Apps` main menu option currently displays a "Coming Soon" screen.
+As there is no app store included with TomTom IndiGO, selecting the `Apps` main menu option currently displays a "Coming Soon" screen.

    ![App store coming soon](images/app-store-coming-soon.png)

 Any Android apps installed using the app store will appear in the App Launcher.
-From here they can be launched into a virtual display within IndiGO.
+From here they can be launched into a virtual display within TomTom IndiGO.

 __Note:__
 The App Launcher will display all non-system apps which have the